 Chiang Mai is where most travellers fall in love with Thailand.
 Not the beach-and-party Thailand of the south, but the slow-paced, temple-studded, mountain-backed Thailand that has been drawing monks, artists, and wanderers for seven centuries.
 The Old City — a neat square bounded by an ancient moat — holds more than 30 Buddhist temples within walking distance.
 Beyond the moat, the city sprawls into night markets, modern cafes, and the forested slopes of Doi Suthep.

 The food alone is worth the trip.
 Northern Thai cuisine (Lanna food) is distinct from the coconut-heavy curries of the south — think Khao Soi (curry noodles), Sai Oua (herbal sausage), and Kanom Jeen Nam Ngiao (rice noodles in tomato-pork broth).
-Chiang Mai also has the highest density of cooking classes in Thailand — a half-day class with market tour runs 900-1,500 THB.
+Chiang Mai also has a large selection of Thai cooking classes; compare current programmes, market visits and prices before booking.

 Chiang Mai Highlights